Drug policy of Michigan: Cannabis

+Cannabis is legal in Michigan but it still is illegal under federal law and is categorized as a Schedule I controlled substance.

-Heroin and opiates
+Heroin

-Michigan’s Public Health Code classifies Heroin as a Schedule 1 drug.
+Michigan's Public Health Code classifies Heroin as a Schedule 1 drug.

 Possession of heroin is a felony.
 Possessing any mixture containing heroin is punished according to how many grams the mixture contains.
 Punishments are as follows: